crypticrk/UW-Madsion-Dataset-Analysis/README.md

 About the Dataset :

 The University of Wisconsin - Madison publishes reports for all courses (and sections of these courses), instructors, subjects, and grade reports for each section for every Fall and Spring semester since 2006.
+This dataset contains all this information from 2006-2017.

 There are more than 9,000 courses in this dataset.
 There are nearly 200,000 course sections with grades, with 3 million grades reported in total.
 18,000 instructors are included in the dataset, all of whom are associated with various sections that may or may not have grades reported for them.